Updated: Dec 6, 2022

 The use of retaliation is strictly forbidden.
 An employer can not retaliate or discriminate against an employee who requests an accommodation, even if the accommodation is eventually refused.
 Employers who wrongfully terminate or treat their workers unfairly can be held responsible for any financial or emotional damage they cause.

 Under California Employment Law, wrongful termination, decreasing an employee's working hours, unjustified negative performance ratings, or any other effort to compel a workplace resignation are all forms of unfair retaliation and discrimination.

 Violations and What to Do With Them

 If an employee (or a work applicant) claims they have been discriminated against because of their disability, they have many options:

-Consider speaking with an Employment Law Attorney about the case to decide the correct course of action.
+Consider speaking with a California Employment Attorney about the case to decide the correct course of action.

 Attempt an informal resolution with your immediate boss or someone higher up the chain of command.